jakobo/codedrift/data/blog/sslac-js-class-library/index.md

 ---
-title: Sslac: A JavaScript Class Library
+title: "Sslac: A JavaScript Class Library"
 date: "2011-05-03"
 published: true
 description: A class library that lets you runtime patch methods